Skip to main content

 An official website of the United States government

-How should I cite a USGS website?
+How should I cite a USGS website or publication?

 The USGS does not require a specific format when citing our websites.
 You should follow the citation guidelines provided by instructors or publication editors as appropriate.